-The ICAAP is considered by the PRA as part of its Supervisory Review and Evaluation Process (SREP) and is used in part to determine the Individual Capital Requirement (ICR) for the Bank.
+The ICAAP is considered by the PRA as part of its Supervisory Review and Evaluation Process (SREP) and is used in part to determine the Total Capital Requirement (TCR) for the Bank.
 The Board approved ICAAP will highlight risks faced by the business for which additional capital above Pillar 1 (8.00% of total risk weighted assets) is required.
-The additional capital will be part of the Bank's Pillar 2A requirement which forms part of the organisation's overall ICR requirement.
-As at 31 December 2019, the Bank's current Pillar 2A requirement equated to 3.9% of risk weighted assets.
+The additional capital will be part of the Bank's Pillar 2A requirement which forms part of the organisation's overall TCR requirement.